panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 _.unique([1, 1, 2, 3]); // => [1, 2, 3]
 ```

+clutters the application with unneded functions.

-The section [3.1 Cherry pick functions](#31-cherry-pick-functions) addresses this problem.
+The sections [3.1 Cherry pick functions](#31-cherry-pick-functions) and [3.2 Tree shaking](#32-tree-shaking) describe the tips how to include only the used functions into the bundle.

-### 2.2 Tight coupling
+### 3.2 Tight coupling

-Another problem is that the code of your application becomes tightly coupled to the utility library.
+The code of your application becomes tightly coupled to the utility library.
+Being coupled with the utility library puts you in a risk zone because you depend on the library API, bugs, maintenance.

-In case if the utility function has a bug, you'll have to wait until the author of the library fixes the problem.
+In case if the utility function has a bug, you'll have to wait until the library author fixes the problem.

-Also, if later you'd like a slightly different behavior of the utility function, you'd have to contact the author for changes.
-And quite often the author could refuse the proposed changes because that's only your use case.
+If later you'd like a different behavior of some utility function, you'd have to contact the author to make changes.
+Often the author could refuse the proposed changes because that's only your use case.

-Being coupled with the utility library puts you in a risk zone because you depend on the library maintenance.

-## 3. The tips
+Integrate only the libraries that are high quality, well tested, actively maintained, have an API that fits your *current and potential future* uses cases.

+## 4. Tips

-### 3.1 Cherry pick functions
+### 4.1 Cherry pick functions

-To avoid the increasing of bundle size when using the utility library is to cherry-pick the utility functions.
+To avoid the increase of bundle size when using the utility library, a good approach is to cherry-pick the utility functions.

-For example, here's how you could cherry-pick `unique()` function:
+For example, here's how you could cherry-pick `unique` function out of `lodash`:

 ```javascript
 import unique from 'lodash/unique';